jaydpage/cypress-testing-practice/README.md

 ```
 Actions:
-- Using the `create` endpoint, add a request using a different ip address to your local ip (see documentation above about the `vote` endpoint)
+- Using the 'create' endpoint, add a request using a different ip address to your local ip (see documentation above about the 'vote' endpoint)
 - Visit the home page
 - The request should appear in the request list
 - The vote count on the request should be 1